aronline255/Order-Tracking-Event-Driven-Data-Ingestion/README.md

 3. Copy the Application (Client) ID and Directory (Tenant) ID
 4. Go to Certificates & secrets → New client secret → Copy the secret value.
-5. Go to Azure Storage Account → Access Control (IAM) → Add role assignment o	Select Storage Blob Data Contributor o	Assign it to the registered App
+5. Go to Azure Storage Account → Access Control (IAM) → Add role assignment --> Select Storage Blob Data Contributor
+   -->	Assign it to the registered App

 Steps to Configure the Workflow